-The Lenten Rose Helleborus x hybridus is strutting her stuff around the garden with her ‘profusion of perfect plum petals‘.
-She’s taking advantage of the mild November weather we’re having at the moment.
+The Lenten Rose Helleborus x hybridus is in flower with its ‘profusion of perfect plum petals‘.
+It’s taking advantage of the exceptional mild November weather we’re having at the moment.
 In fact it has certainly pulled off an early winter flower display which will last now until Spring.

-All the text books will tell you that these herbaceous perennials are in flower from late winter to late spring………. well this particular unknown variety of Helleborus x hybridus seems to break all the rules.
-She’s never without buds around ground level at this time of year but never has tall stems and curvy open petals like this.
-My clumps all grow in soil that is shaded by the midday and afternoon sun and a soil that is full of decomposed leaves ………..
-I’ve never claimed to be a tidy gardener!
+All the text books will tell you that these herbaceous perennials are in flower from late winter to late spring.
+Well this particular unknown variety of Helleborus x hybridus seems to break all the rules.
+It’s never without buds around ground level at this time of year.
+But never has tall stems and curvy open petals like this at this time of year.
+It grows in soil that is shaded by the midday and afternoon sun.
+Along with growing in a soil that is full of decomposed leaves.
+Well I’ve never claimed to be a tidy gardener!

-So if you’re looking for long lasting colour in the garden until Spring I can thoroughly recommend this hardy perennial (Zone 9 to Zone 4 and colder if there is a blanket of snow on top of them).
-It grows well with Euphorbia, Pulmonaria, Bergenia and Epimedium plus it shouldn’t end up as an early morning breakfast treat as the deer and rabbits avoid it like the plague!
+So if you’re looking for long lasting colour in the garden until Spring I can thoroughly recommend this hardy tough perennial.
+It grows well with Euphorbia, Pulmonaria, Bergenia and Epimedium.
+Plus it shouldn’t end up as an early morning breakfast treat as the deer and rabbits avoid it like the plague!
 It also doesn’t mind a heavy clay soil.

 Rosie is a garden photographer, writer and nature lover.
 She enjoys soaking up nature and is easily distracted from doing the weeding by anything that flutters, flies, buzzes, creeps or crawls!
 She enjoys sharing the beauty of creation through her photography.
 Rosie has been featured on TV on BBC2's The Beechgrove Garden and she uses the outdoors as her natural light studio.
 Her work can be seen at one of Scotland's only photography galleries - Close Gallery, 4b Howe Street, Edinburgh.
 She also writes and shares her nature images on www.irelandbirdphotography.com